-GLOW Academy fundraiser brings celebrity chef to Wilmington
+GLOW Academy fundraiser with celebrity chef attracts $1 million donation

 WILMINGTON, N.C.
+(WECT) - The Girl’s Leadership Academy of Wilmington (GLOW) received a $1 million donation at its annual Celebrity Chef event Friday night.

+Ken Lowe, one of the early funders of GLOW, who works with academy founder Judy Girard, gifted the money in honor of his 92-year-old mother and a wing of the school will be named in her honor.

-(WECT) - The Girl’s Leadership Academy of Wilmington (GLOW) hosted their annual Celebrity Chef Event Friday night on the campus of the academy in Wilmington.
-Around 500 guests were served an elegant dinner prepared by famous chefs, including Robert Irvine.
+At the event Friday night, held on the campus of the academy in Wilmington, around 500 guests were served an elegant dinner prepared by famous chefs, including Robert Irvine.

 “The school is such an amazing adventure,” said Irvine.
 We’re bringing 400 girls to become great leaders.
 You know, GLOW is all about leadership with young ladies and we’re doing a big fundraiser tonight.
 I get to cook with a few of my friends.”